madelinenlee/COSC587/README.md

 		This code requires your weather data to be saved in the 'data/' folder at the same level as this file with the name 'weather.csv'

 Hp_test.py
-	This script defines functions to run hypothesis testing on merged_data
+	This script defines functions to run hypothesis testing on merged_data(Project 2)

 	Required Packages:
 		numpy